 Hill is similar to Adams having a HOF QB tied to his hip.
 Hill is simply the most explosive player in the NFL right now.
 He is an outlier for dynasty fantasy wide receivers due to his size and college profile.
 Most stud receivers have a very similar profile.
-They are big; 6’2 or taller; 220 pounds of more; drafted in the 1st or 2nd round, and the kicker is being tied to a good to great QB.
+They are big; 6’2 or taller; 220 pounds or more; drafted in the 1st or 2nd round, and the kicker is being tied to a good to great QB.
 Hill is 5’10, 185 yards.
-He was drafted in the 5th round as he had some serious off the field issues.
+He was drafted in the 5th round as he had some serious off-the-field issues.

-They are not only crazy talented and have one of the best play callers of all time in Andy Reid, but they also seem to be on another level together.
+They are not only crazy talented and have one of the best play-callers of all time in Andy Reid, but they also seem to be on another level together.
 They all seem to see the field as one mind.
-Hill is used on deadly deep crossing routes and no one in the game is better at the deep ball then Patrick Mahomes.
+Hill is used on deadly deep crossing routes and no one in the game is better at the deep ball than Patrick Mahomes.